compujuckel/assettoserver-docs/docs/thebeginnersguide.md

       - Change the number after `_start=` to the date you want in Epoch time.
          Use a site like [epochconverter](https://www.epochconverter.com/) to get the Epoch time that you want.
          For example: `_start=1719700000` would result in the date being June 30th, 2024.
-      - Open `extra_cfg.yml` and set `LockServerDate` to `false`

-         ```yml title="extra_cfg.yml"
-            # Lock server date to real date.
-This stops server time "running away" when using a high time multiplier, so that in-game sunrise/sunset times are based on the current date
-            LockServerDate: false
-         ```

 3. After making these adjustments it should look something like this: